AndrewClements84/TokenFlow.AI/README.md

 **TokenFlow.AI** is a lightweight .NET library for **tokenization**, **chunking**, and **cost estimation** across modern large language models (LLMs) such as OpenAI GPT‑4o, Anthropic Claude, and Azure OpenAI.

-It serves as the **core engine** of the *Flow.AI* ecosystem — providing accurate token counting, intelligent text splitting, and real‑time cost tracking for any AI‑driven application.
+It provides accurate token counting, intelligent text splitting, cumulative usage tracking, and real‑time cost estimation for any AI‑driven application.

 ---